milojs/milo/README.md

 - being able to __extend functionality__ of components supplied by framework and to create new components

-We could not find such framework so we started developing __Milo__ in parallel with the application that uses this it.
+We could not find such framework so we started developing __Milo__ in parallel with the application that uses it.

 Architecture